-- mine planning and optimisation
+- mine planning and deposit assessment

-- equipment and services to support modernisation including automation, underground communication systems and other technologies
+- equipment and services to support modernisation including automation, underground communication systems

 - improved drilling technologies, especially directional drilling and navigation capabilities

-- training including efficient, safe mining practices and mine induction
+- training including efficient, safe mining practices

 - personnel management, including individual worker/staff tracking systems, work cycle management and payroll systems

 Poland’s coal sector is facing significant challenges due to relatively high costs of production from its deep underground mines.
-Currently, the cost of production in many coal mines is in excess of global prices and local production is being displaced by lower price imported coal.
+Currently, the cost of production in many coal mines is in excess of global prices and local production is being displaced by lower priced imported coal.
 This situation is particularly acute in the thermal coal sector and as a consequence, the sector is restructuring and reforming as it seeks to better align production costs to global prices.
 The sector is experiencing considerable stress with a number of mines and mine companies experiencing loss making conditions.